Raymond Erith: Early years

 Raymond Erith was born in London.
 He was the eldest son of Charles Erith, a mechanical engineer and his wife May.
 At the age of four he contracted tuberculosis, which led to twelve years of intermittent illness and left him permanently lame.
-He trained at the Architectural Association (1921–26) and worked for Morley Horder and Verner Rees before setting up his own practice in London in 1928.
+He trained at the Architectural Association (1921–26) and worked for Percy Richard Morley Horder and Verner Owen Rees before setting up his own practice in London in 1928.
 He was commissioned by his aunt to remodel her house, Meadowside, at Loughton and to build an additional house to its rear.
 From 1929–39 he was in partnership with Bertram Hume, with whom he won an international competition for replanning the Lower Norrmalm area of Stockholm (1934).

 In 1934 he married Pamela, younger daughter of Arthur and Elsie Spencer Jackson, who had also qualified at the AA.
 They had four daughters.
 In 1936 they moved to Dedham, Essex.
 Among Erith's early commissions were Great House, Dedham (1937) and gates, lodges and cottages in Windsor Great Park for King George VI (1939).
+Architectural historian Nickolaus Pevsner wrote in 1954 “There is nothing at Dedham to hurt the eye”.
+In 1938 the Dedham Vale Society was founded with Erith as its founding Chairman.

 As a young man he looked back to the late eighteenth and early nineteenth centuries to pick up the thread of tradition while it was still unbroken and carry it forward from there.
 This led him to John Soane, an important influence on his early designs but later he turned to earlier sources of inspiration and especially to Palladio and the robust practicality of his farmhouse villas.

 During the Second World War from 1940–45 Erith became a farmer in Essex, where he lived for the rest of his life.
 This experience and his country practice in East Anglia immediately after the war gave him a profound understanding of the local vernacular architecture, which was to have a subtle influence on his mature style.